Art - Mrs. Garney

 Let's have an ARTRAGEOUS year!

 About Mrs. Garney

-I have been teaching art for 15 years and have loved every minute.
-I started creating art when I was three and had two wonderful role models, my parents!
+I have been teaching art for over 20 years and have loved every minute.
+I started creating art when I was three and had two wonderful role models; my parents!
 My mother was an art teacher and my father is an artist as well.
 I even married an artist!
 I took private art lessons my entire life and spent much of my free time exploring the arts.
 I went to Wesleyan University summer art camp, interned at Jim Henson Studios in Manhattan, and went to college pursuing my art career.
 I earned a BFA in illustration from the University of Hartford followed by a Masters Degree in Art Education from Southern CT State University.
-I have taught every age from pre-K - high school, but find elementary to be the most fun!
+I have taught every age from Pre-K through high school, but find elementary to be the most fun!
 I am so very lucky to say that I truly LOVE my career.
 I have four beautiful children that keep me very busy at home.
 My favorite things to do are: spending time with my family, creating art, and watching movies.
 My favorite color is pink and I love to paint flowers!
 I also love to draw people, but it is challenging!

 Art examples in progress!

 Grade 3 created the collaborative wall weaving!
-Image above
+(Image above)

 Grade 2 and 5 completed a common art assessment on landscape design.
 Each grade level focused on very specific elements in their final projects.